 Tax issues are usually a symptom of greater problems.
 This simple tool can act as an early warning system.

-One caveat, your new company needs set up as a “C” corporation by the lawyer who sets up the VERSA for you.
-We have used the VERSA numerous times for Entering clients or Entering Buyers to access their retirement funds with no tax penalty.
+There is one caveat, though.
+Your new company needs to be set up as a “C” corporation by the lawyer who sets up the VERSA for you.
+We at Bankers Advocate have used the VERSA numerous times for Entering clients or Entering Buyers to access their retirement funds with no tax penalty.

 The Structured Sale is a unique type of installment sale whereby specific installment payments are secured by an annuity issued by a major, well-known life insurance company.

 The Structured Sale is established pursuant to Internal Revenue Code 453, Installment Sales.
 By separate agreement with the Buyer, a third-party assignment company becomes the substituted obligor for the Buyer and receives the cash not taken by the Seller at closing.
 Upon receipt of the funds, the assignment company purchases and becomes the owner of the annuity that secures the specified installment sale payment obligation.

 Available in all fifty states, the Structured Sale can also be used in a large down payment and a Seller’s Carry Back Note sale.